It’s time to talk about helmets…

-As part of this policy review, we’re taking an evidence-based approach and assessing our stance on mandatory helmets.
+As part of this policy review, we’ve taken a transparent and evidence-based approach to assess our stance on Australia’s mandatory helmets laws.

 Reviewing our policy

-To conduct our review, we’ll be asking ourselves what’s the impact of mandatory helmets on four key things:
+In conducting our review, we asked ourselves what’s the impact of mandatory helmets on four key things:

 - The essence of bike riding: freedom and convenience?